bimstack/CVE2Detect/README.md

 ## License

 No license file is attached yet.
-All rights reserved unless the repository owner adds one.
+All rights reserved to me i guess idk.